charleston76/simpleSalesforceDevops/README.md

 We also have another way to do that, using a "test specification file", and as the name says, you specify what test classes would run to achieve the coverage, but we'll talk about that in a future version...

+## Don't have apex classes involved?

+Easy peasy lemon squeezy!

+Just create the package without any of that!

 ## First things first: Local environment